 WHAT IS A BUSINESS PROCESS?

-Business processes are a key component of PLM.
-A business process enables a company to describe who does what and in which order.
+A business process enables a company to describe who does what and in which order, which is crucial in a PLM plan.
 A process is a series of tasks performed in sequence with clearly defined inputs, intended to deliver an output.
 The output can be a service, a product, or some other organizational goal.
 By combining all the company’s business processes, we can describe how it operates.

 You can compare a business process with a recipe.
 Imagine you’re at home and want something other than a bowl of pasta or scrambled eggs for dinner.
 You’re in the mood for a treat, and look for a creamy gorgonzola risotto recipe.
 You download a recipe from the internet, and follow it to create the risotto dish, based on the written directions.
 No one’s there to supervise you or provide tips.